NimishMishra/networking/notes/general_ideas.md

 - Sometimes, linpeas will not find things.
 You must find them yourself.

 	-- On HTB Laboratory, find the SUID binaries through: `find / -user root -perm 400 -exec ls -ldb {} 2>/dev/null`.
 HTB Laboratory requires hijacking a file used inside the SUID binary.
 This can be found through `ltrace` (which tells you what the binary is doing).
 Quite often, people write the binaries without giving absolute paths.
 These can be hijacked.
 It is similar to python import hijacking.

+- In some shell scripts, complete path would not be given.
+Like `cat .....` instead of `/bin/cat ...`.
+Here, the path can be hijacked through updating $PATH and creating a malicious payload through the name `cat` something in $PATH.

 ## cgroups

 - Very important concept in containerized technology wherein cgroups allocate resources — such as CPU time, system memory, network bandwidth, or combinations of these resources — among user-defined groups of tasks (processes) running on a system.